 “We have to go back.
 I forgot something,” I said, as we were pulling out of our driveway, toward Vermilion.

 To his credit, my husband didn’t sigh or roll his eyes.
-Our destination was a small town on Lake Erie.
+He just turned the care around.
+Our destination was a small town on Lake Erie, only about 2 hours away.
 Vermilion, Ohio is a great little place .
 In fact, the town motto is “A Small Town on a Great Lake” and it’s true!
 It’s small, quaint, and adorable.
 Oh, there’s also a beach!

 Vermilion: a Beachy good time

 I originally planned to do an overnight in Vermilion, along with two day trips to other sights in Ohio.
 Then, I remembered I have kids and I’m tired.
 I had the Vermilion overnight stay booked in advance, but ended up deciding to add a day and arrive one day early.
 It all worked out and we spent two nights at a lovely B&B. I wanted a beach vacation and Vermilion provided!

 It’s tiring, guys.
 Why in the hell do I think I can this?
 Every so often (and it feels SO often), one or both kids will hit some sort of developmental milestone and all hell breaks loose.
 Of course, a developmental milestone seemingly hit the morning we were headed out and lasted the whole trip.
 It wasn’t quite as tough as our first roadtrip with kids, at least.
 On top of that, I punished myself with the last minute planning and I knew it was likely something would be forgotten.
 We wet back to the house.
 I did what needed to be done and the crisis was averted.